 Prevention

-- Structured output template (tables + bullets) prevents prose drift
+summarize. - Use a structured output template (tables plus bullets) to prevent prose drift.

-- Extract tables separately before semantic summary so numbers don’t vanish
+- Extract tables separately before the semantic summary so numbers don’t vanish.

 Related